The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Fixed RKHS

 for tuning parameters $\tau, \nu > 0$.
 The supremum of pairwise comparisons can be viewed as a proxy for the unknown bias, while the other term is an inflated variance term.
 Note that the supremum is at least the value at $r$, so

 The role of the tuning parameter $\nu$ is simply to control this bound.
+In fact, the parameter $\nu$ only affects the constants and not the rate of convergence in Theorem \ref{tInterLepBound} and Theorem \ref{tInterGaussLepBound}.
 The parameter $\tau$ controls the probability with which our bound on the squared $L^2 (P)$ error of $V \hat h_{\hat r}$ holds.
-We give a unique definition of $\hat r$.
+Lemma \ref{lEstWD} on page \pageref{lEstWD} shows that the estimator $\hat r$ is well-defined by Equation \eqref{eEst}.